yahoo/subscribe-ui-event/README.md

 [![Dependency Status](https://david-dm.org/yahoo/subscribe-ui-event.svg)](https://david-dm.org/yahoo/subscribe-ui-event)
 [![devDependency Status](https://david-dm.org/yahoo/subscribe-ui-event/dev-status.svg)](https://david-dm.org/yahoo/subscribe-ui-event#info=devDependencies)

-With `subscribe-ui-event`, instead of calling multiple `window.addEvenListener('scroll', eventHandler);` by different components, call `subscribe('scroll', eventHandler)`.
+With `subscribe-ui-event`, instead of calling multiple `window.addEventListener('scroll', eventHandler);` by different components, call `subscribe('scroll', eventHandler)`.
 It will only add single event listener and dispatch event to those who subscribe the event via [eventemitter3](https://github.com/primus/EventEmitter3).

 Why single event?
 More performance and less memory consumption.

 ## Single Event Listener v.s.
 Multiple Event Listeners

-The [jsperf ](http://jsperf.com/subscribe-v-s-addeventlistener/2) runs 10 `addEvenListener` and 10 non-throttling `subscribe`, and the outcome is that the ops/sec of `subscribe` is slightly less.
+The [jsperf ](http://jsperf.com/subscribe-v-s-addeventlistener/2) runs 10 `addEventListener` and 10 non-throttling `subscribe`, and the outcome is that the ops/sec of `subscribe` is slightly less.
 But in regular case, you will use throttling `subscribe`, and it will be more performant.

 ![comparison](https://cloud.githubusercontent.com/assets/2044960/9611594/6167df1c-5095-11e5-8abc-c81ff4d13ce6.png)